jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

-release a medical device that is secure; responsible medical device manufacturers must work closely with their customers and suppliers to maintain cybersecurity over each products intended useful life.
+release a medical device that is secure; responsible medical device manufacturers must work closely with their customers and suppliers to maintain cybersecurity over each product’s intended useful life.
 Here is what that looks like at BD.
 Securing the medical
 device ecosystem
 Legacy products
 The usability of a medical device often